sleepslapsloop/bython-preprocessor/README.md

 You can then make these into executable by using something like ```pkg index.js --targets node18-win-x64 --output <name>.exe```

 ## Using executables
-If you really trust me, you can directly download the executables.
+If you really trust me, you can directly download the executables. <br>
 Pro tip: never ever ever download executables and run them unless you trust the publisher!!